 Box Hill Institute reserves the right to alter or delete details of a course offering, fees or other information provided

-You can enrol for the beginnnig of each term (January, April, July and October)
+You can enrol for the beginning of each term (January, April, July and October)

-Flexible delivery options exist which can be negotiated with the Institute.
+Flexible delivery options exist which can be negotiated at the time of enrolment.